grafana/writers-toolkit/.github/instructions/writers-toolkit.instructions.md

 - ...
 ```

-Suggest and link to next steps and related resources at the end of the article,
+If asked to do so, suggest and link to next steps and related resources at the end of the article,
 for example:

 - Learn more about A, B, C